The Numbers Seventeen and One Hundred Fifty-Three

 This number is linked in scripture to resurrection.
 It is the day of the month on which the Lord rose from the dead, having been slain as the Paschal lamb on the 14th day of the month and raised to life on the third day.
 It is also the day of the month the flood of Noah's day began, lifting the ark off the surface of the ground.
 It was also the day of the month that ark came to rest once again on the ground.
 The flood was a baptism symbol, and a death and resurrection symbol.

 You may wonder why it is that, if three is indeed the resurrection number, the Lord was not also raised on the third day of the month and on the third day of the week.
 I have no answer for whys of many kinds, but I do believe that the many complex legal requirements pertaining to his death and what He accomplished by it were each met with precision.
 He was raised on the third day of the third set of seven days counted from the beginning of the month, which was the seventeenth day of the month.
-He was also raised on a third day of the week, being raised up on the seventh day shabbat.
+He was also raised on a third day of the week, being raised up on the seventh day Shabbat.
 Remember, the seventh day IS a third day according to the second Adam count.
 (See Resurrection on the Third Day -- The Seventh Day is a Third Day) Finally, of course, he was raised on the third day from His death.

 In Italian culture, the number 17 is considered unlucky, very much how many in this western culture consider the number 13 to be unlucky.
-The reason for this is because the Roman numeral for 17 is XVII, which can be changed anagramtically to VIXI.
+The reason for this is because the Roman numeral for 17 is XVII, which can be changed anagramically to VIXI.
 In Latin VIXI translates to "I have lived."
 Or, in the perfect tense: "My life is over."
 This is fascinating because that is how it is with resurrection.
 The old life is over and the new life begins!

 The number seventeen has some unique geometrical features.
 A hypercube cut along 17 faces unfolds into a three-dimensional cross.
 There are exactly 17 two-dimensional space (plane symmetry) groups.

 I'd like to quote from "The King James Code" by Michael Hoggard.
 "As we will see in the following analysis, the number seventeen overwhelmingly represents the completion of time and change or transformation.
 Simply put, it represents the change that will take place at the end of time."
 Now I'm not validating that author's conclusions, but there are some good insights and observations made that are worth repeating here.
 What I see in 17 is the transition from flesh to spirit.
-Michael references what I know as the Infinity Code as promoted by Al Neal, where a number's meaning is able to be observed in the Bible in the chapter so numbered.
+Hoggard references what I know as the Infinity Code as promoted by Al Neal, where a number's meaning is able to be observed in the Bible in the chapter so numbered.
 In Genesis 17, you will find a very crucial event taking place.
 The covenant is made between God and Abram, with the promise of Isaac given, the consequent changing of his and Sarai's names and the establishing of the circumcision.
 From that which is after the flesh - to that which is after the spirit - transition!
 Time's up for the flesh.
 Time has arrived for the spirit.